LJHinds/Hello-World/README.md

 first repository.
 I can't sleep.
 Its past 1 AM and I should be asleep, but I'm up working on a new interest I've developed.
 I'm also hungry.
 Very hungry.
+I want to be a web designer.
+It seems like a cool job!